Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 If $U$ is a bounded domain such that $\partial U$ is a Lakes of Wada continuum, then the complement of $\overline{U}$ has at least two connected components by definition.
 Hence the closure of the Fatou component from Theorem~\ref{thm:fatou} has a disconnected complement, answering Question~\ref{qu:boc-thaler} in the negative.

-\begin{rmk} (i) We do not know whether in Theorem~\ref{thm:main} (i) one can additionally ensure that $\partial K$ is a connected component of $J(f)$.
-This would only be possible if $f$ had multiply connected wandering domains limiting on $\partial K$.
-See \cite{mrw2}, where we solve this problem for meromorphic functions.
+\begin{rmk} \begin{enumerate*}[(i)] \item We do not know whether in Theorem~\ref{thm:main} one can additionally ensure that every connected component of $\partial K$ is a connected component of $J(f)$.
+This would only be possible if $f$ had multiply connected wandering domains limiting on $\partial K$. \\